Who do you think is the most attractive female anchor on CNN?

 It's got to be on the iPad, right?

-It's that it happened within the confines of the exalted presidential debate.
+It's not that they haven't heard it, it's that it happened within the confines of the exalted presidential debate.

 No, these kinds of terms, these kinds of discussions and topics shouldn't be happening in that circumstance.

-Of course these kids know what this is about, but not there.
+Of course, these kids know what this is about, but not there.

-Back to Kasich, audio soundbite number 21.
+Back to Kasich audio soundbite number 21.

 Brett Baer said, Do you buy Romney's blueprint?

-Uh, can you can you say tonight to your Florida supporters that they should vote for Senator Rubio to get a contested convention?
+Can you say tonight to your Florida supporters that they should vote for Senator Rubio to get a contested convention?

 You know, this is so much about process.

-It frankly is boring to me.
+It, frankly, is boring to me.

 I would like it clear, though, since we're talking about polls.